changhaonan/DPS/README.md

 ## TODO

-- [ ] Fix the normal for shape-completion.
+- [x] Fix the normal for shape-completion.
-- [ ] Link the system with rpdiff pipeline.
+- [x] Link the system with rpdiff pipeline.
 - [ ] Add training for real object.
-- [ ] Improving the bbox points.
+- [x] Improving the bbox points.
+- [ ] We can augment the pose registration with superpoint-augmentation; randomly dropping or superpoint.